-FERTILIZER SIZE AND DENSITY - Large, dense particles will be thrown further than finer materials with lower density.
-Even after un-sized fertilizer has been thoroughly blended, there will be some segregation during the spreading.
+Large, dense particles will be thrown further than finer materials with lower density.
+Even after un-sized fertilizer has been thoroughly blended, segregation will occur during the spreading.

 Size is more important than density in determining the distance a particle is thrown.
 For example, granular urea is less dense than potash or phosphate materials, but it has a larger particle.
 In most cases when spreading a blend, a higher percentage of urea will be found on the outer edge of the spread pattern.